camronh/Lottery-Tutorial/PART1.md

 #### 7. Create a function to mock the QRNG picking the winners

 Before we decentralize our lottery, let's mock the random number generation so that we can test the contract's functionality.
-We will be decentralizing this function in [Part 2](https://github.com/camronh/Lottery-Tutorial/tree/Part2) of this tutorial by using the [API3 QRNG](https://docs.api3.org/qrng/).
+We'll be decentralizing this function in [Part 2](https://github.com/camronh/Lottery-Tutorial/tree/Part2) of this tutorial by using the [API3 QRNG](https://docs.api3.org/qrng/).

 ```solidity